avinassh/blag/content/posts/64-bit-hash.md

 summary: ""
 ---

-My good fren [Alex Miller] mentioned to me once that it's faster to compute a 64-bit hash and truncate it to 32 bits than to compute the 32-bit hash directly in the xxHash algorithm.
+My good fren [Alex Miller] mentioned to me once that it's faster to compute a 64-bit hash and truncate it to 32 bits than to compute the 32-bit hash directly (in the xxHash algorithm).
 I finally got around to benchmarking it, and here's what I found.

 ## Numbers